MBB-team/VBA-toolbox/_wiki/identifiability.md

 2) confusion matrix = frequency with which each candidate model is selected (for each simulated model)
 ```

-Any non-diagonal element in the **confusion matrix** signals a potential confusion between the selected model and the true (hidden) model...
+Here again, any non-diagonal element in the **confusion matrix** signals a potential confusion between the selected model and the true (hidden) model...